-Many children who suffer from childhood depression appear very irritable.
-Their feelings of sadness may come out as irritability or even anger.
-If your child seems to be very easily frustrated with schoolwork or chores or if they lash out frequently at the slightest provocation, they may be experiencing childhood depression.
+Many children with childhood depression experience irritability.
+Their feelings of sadness may come out as anger or difficulty accepting change.
+If your child seems easily frustrated with schoolwork or chores or lashes out frequently at the slightest provocation, they may be experiencing childhood depression.
 However, consider having your child complete a depression screening with their doctor, as irritability is a symptom of many childhood mental illnesses.

-Many children with depression have trouble concentrating.
-Some children with depression are misdiagnosed as having attention deficit disorder because they are unable to focus in class or on schoolwork.
-However, depression itself can cause this lack of concentration.
-Their deep feelings of sadness and irritability could make it difficult for them to focus.
-Also, sleeping too much or too little can also cause problems with concentration.
+Many children with depression have difficulty concentrating.
+For this reason, some children with depression are misdiagnosed with attention deficit hyperactivity disorder (ADHD) because they struggle to focus in class or on schoolwork.
+However, depression itself can cause this lack of concentration, which is why a professional evaluation may be beneficial.

-Many children with depression will have failing grades in school.
-If your child previously had good grades and suddenly or gradually drop to very low marks, this is an indication that there is something wrong.
-With childhood depression, this could be an effect due to a lack of concentration, a lack of interest or lack of caring about their grades or school in general.
+Many children with depression experience failing grades in school when experiencing symptoms.
+If your child previously had excellent grades and suddenly or gradually drops to low marks, this may be an indication to look further into their mental health.
+With childhood depression, lower grades might occur due to a lack of concentration, interest, or care about their grades or schoolwork.

 Changes In Eating Habits

-Many children with depression will also have a change in eating habits.
+Many children with depression experience a change in eating habits.
 Some children eat more when they are depressed, while other children with depression have little or no appetite at all.
-If you notice that your child's eating habits have suddenly changed and other symptoms of depression are present, this can be an indicator that you need to seek treatment for your child.
+If you notice that your child's eating habits have suddenly changed and other symptoms of depression are present, this may be an indicator to seek treatment.

-Mood swings are also quite common in childhood depression.
-Your child may be laughing at a joke or television show one minute, and extremely irritable or crying the next.
-This is because many children with depression do have moments where they can laugh, smile and joke, but ultimately the feeling of deep sadness never leaves them, so it is short lived.
+Mood swings might also accompany childhood depression.
+Your child may laugh at a joke or television show one minute and feel irritable or cry the next.
+These mood swings can happen because many children with depression have moments where they can laugh, smile, and joke.
+However, they may return to experiencing sadness or irritability within the same day.

-Many children with depression feel that they are worthless.
+Many children with depression may express or experience feelings of worthlessness.
 These feelings can deepen as other symptoms of depression are present, such as failing grades or lack of interest in extracurricular activities.
-It is important that you pay attention to your child's words and actions and talk to them calmly and rationally if they seem to be struggling.
-Poor self-esteem can be very common among children with depression and is one of the leading reasons for childhood suicide.
+Pay attention to your child's words and actions and talk to them calmly if they express statements about themselves that concern you.
+Poor self-esteem can be common among children with depression.

 Lack Of Interest In Activities

-A lack of interest in activities is also common with childhood depression.
-If your child was frequently active in sports or other extracurricular activities and they suddenly withdraw from those activities, it is a clear sign that they may be depressed.
-If your child suddenly drops a lot of activities or starts talking about not wanting to go to activities, try talking to them to discover their reason.
-If they are unable to articulate a reason, it might be a sign of childhood depression.
+If your child was frequently active in sports or other extracurricular activities and suddenly withdrew from those activities, it may be a sign that they are depressed.
+Try talking to them to discover the reason for this change.
+If they cannot articulate a reason, it might be a sign of childhood depression.

 Loss Of Energy